eugenyuk/3-tier_app_docker-compose_deploy/README.md

         - subnet: 10.0.0.0/16
           gateway: 10.0.0.1
 ```
 Every service is described.
-Also, a custom network 10.0.0.0/16 with default gateway 10.0.0.1 is configured.
+Also, the custom network 10.0.0.0/16 with default gateway 10.0.0.1 is configured.
 Every service is connected to that network and static ip addresses are assigned.

 ## How to deploy